KendraMcDaniels01/reading-notes/class-09.md

 ## Learn JS

 **1) How would you describe events?**
+Events in JavaScript provide the means to create interactive and responsive websites for users actions and other occurrences in the browser.

 **2) When using the addEventListener() method, what 2 arguments will you need to provide?**
+* Event Type:'click', 'keydown', 'mouseover', 'submit', 'load', 'scroll'
+* Callback Function: a function that will be executed when the specified event occurs

 **3) Describe the event object.
-Why is the target within the event object useful?**
+Why is the target within the event object useful?** when an event is triggered, the browser automatically creates an "event object."
+This object contains information about the event that occurred.

 **4) What is the difference between event bubbling and event capturing?**
+Event Bubbling:
+ * default behavior
+ * allows you to handle events on both the target element and its parents Event Capturing:
+ * event is first captured at the root of the document

 ## Things I want to know more about